SpiriitLabs/form-filter-bundle/docs/guide/configuration.md

 * Globally define the `condition_pattern` for the `TextFilterType`:

-This option allow you to define the default text pattern the `TextFilterType` will use.
+This option allows you to define the default text pattern the `TextFilterType` will use.

 ```yaml
 # config/packages/spiriit_form_filter.yaml